-Welcome to the 5th year of the Immigration Film Fest (IFF), held in the greater Washington DC area from October to December 2018.
+Welcome to the 6th year of the Immigration Film Fest (IFF), held in Washington DC on September 13-14, 2019, and throughout the year.

-More than ever, immigration is front-page news and is one of the most critical issues confronting us globally and nationally and therefore, more than ever, we need the artists and filmmakers who are delving into this complex issue to educate and inspire citizens from all walks of life.
-We seek innovative films by and about women that may not be immediately recognized in more traditional venues.
-We provide exposure for worthy films and talented filmmakers in Washington DC, where policy discussions about immigration are held by decision-makers, international media & thought leaders and where there is a wide interest in unique, creative films.
+More than ever, immigration is front-page news and is one of the most critical issues confronting us globally and nationally.
+We need the artists and filmmakers who are delving into this complex issue to educate and inspire action at all levels of society.
+We seek innovative films about immigrants and our southern borders that may not be immediately recognized in more traditional venues.
+We encourage Latinx and student filmmakers to submit your films.
+We provide exposure for worthy films and talented filmmakers in Washington DC, where policy discussions about immigration are held by decision-makers, international media & thought leaders and where there is an enthusiastic audience for unique, creative films.

-For the 2018 festival, we will be awarding Certificates of Participation for all selected films.
+For the 2019 festival, we will be awarding Laurels for all selected films.

-The Immigration Film Fest (IFF) is delighted to have you submit your film for consideration to be shown in various venues in the US Capital, and the greater Washington DC area.
+The Immigration Film Fest (IFF) is delighted to have you submit your film for consideration to be shown in various venues in the greater Washington DC area.
 Here are the rules and terms you agree to with your submission:

-The rules and terms of this web site are incorporated into the Terms and Conditions.
+All films must be submitted on FilmFreeway.
+The rules and terms of the FilmFreeway web site are incorporated into the Terms and Conditions.

-Films must deal with the topic of immigration, borders, living or working in a new country, legally or undocumented.
+Films must deal with the topics of immigrants, asylum seeking, immigration, borders, living or working in a new country, legally or undocumented, or host communities.
 They can treat the economic, social, environmental, family, legal, political and other aspects of the topic.
-We seek works that recognize how deeply immigration can affect those involved.
+We seek works that recognize how deeply migration can affect those involved.
 These films are ultimately creative works about people's lives, as such, comedy and imagination are greatly encouraged.

 Films must be respectful and sensitive to the human needs and issues that arise.
 They may provide different points of view and show entrenched prejudice but films that have a hate motivation will not be selected and should not be submitted.
 The IFF is under no obligation to screen any of the films submitted and may reject any entry at its sole discretion.

-By submitting your film to IFF, you grant the Immigration Film Festival, at no charge, the right to view, show, advertise, and make internal copies, if necessary, for the evaluation, showing and other functions of the Festival's mission and for educational purposes.
+By submitting your film to IFF, you grant the Immigration Film Fest, at no charge, the right to view, show, advertise, and make internal copies, if necessary, for the evaluation, showing and other functions of the Festival's mission and for promotion of the Festival and its educational purposes.

 IFF may charge or accept donations for the viewing of the films at the Festival.
 All proceeds related to IFF’s promotion and showing of the films will be the property of IFF.